Flood Recovery Update

 CAT CAFE Our partnership with Cat House: Cat Lounge and Boutique in Roselle launched in the knick of time and has been instrumental in ensuring we can continue cat adoptions while the shelter is closed. (thecathouselounge.com)

 PET BOARDING The Best Friends Pet Hotel in Prairie View donated an entire wing for our bigger boys, including Abu and Sarge.
 Staff and volunteers have round-the-clock access to feed and walk them.
-We also boarded animals at Doggy Days in Round Lake, Meow Chicago, and Waggles Pet Resort.
+We also boarded animals at Doggy Days in Round Lake and Waggles Pet Resort.
+We are so grateful to Meow Chicago / O’Hare for all of their assistance with some of our cats in need of special attention, and for giving a home to our senior cat Frank.

 LOCAL GOVERNMENT The Wheeling Police and Fire Departments were first on the scene to help our animals.
 Public Works also headed over to our building to help.
 The Village of Prospect Heights worked quickly to inspect and approve our temporary location at the airport as did the Illinois Department of Agriculture.